Police nab fake currency syndicate in Nasarawa

 Longe said further investigation led to the arrest of five more suspects and N7.8 million counterfeit currency in 1,000 denomination, and 110,000 dollars counterfeit notes in 100 dollars bills were recovered as exhibits.

-Longe said the suspects were arrested in Bukan-Sidi Lafia, during a sting operation on June 24.
+Longe said the suspects was arrested in Bukan-Sidi Lafia, during a sting operation on June 24.

 The Commissioner of Police said that other criminal suspects arrested within the last two months included 38 for cultism, eight for armed robbery, five for kidnapping and two for railway track vandalism.